FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

       </td>
       <td >0..1</td>
       <td >Max2048Text</td>
-      <td >Only in the authority's query message: Email address for the possible request for additional information</td>
+      <td >Only in the authority's query message: Email address for the possible request for clarification</td>
     </tr>
     <tr>
       <td >BusinessApplicationHeaderV01<br>